Abema: 2016–2018: Early programming and initial investments

-On May 7, 2017, AbemaTV's live show Win 10 Million Yen if You Beat Koki Kameda set a new record with 14.2 million views, causing the service's servers to crash.
+On May 7, 2017, AbemaTV's live show Win 10 Million Yen if You Beat Koki Kameda set a new record with 14.2 million views, resulting in a server outage.
+To capitalize on the popularity of combat sports, CyberAgent acquired DDT Pro-Wrestling in September 2017 to produce original content for the platform.
+Shortly after, the platform's Shogi channel drew massive attention, recording 12.42 million views for a match featuring shogi prodigy Sota Fujii.
+Abema's Shogi coverage also revolutionized the viewing experience by introducing real-time AI win-rate evaluations, a feature that became highly popular among viewers.
 AbemaTV offered the match footage for free on a special website.
-In December of the same year, AbemaTV announced that the 72 Hour Honne TV program featuring three former members of SMAP had garnered 74 million views.
+In November of the same year, AbemaTV announced that the 72 Hour Honne TV program featuring three former members of SMAP (Goro Inagaki, Shingo Katori, and Tsuyoshi Kusanagi) had garnered 74 million views.
+Anticipating high traffic, the company had increased server capacity fivefold prior to the broadcast, which featured over 130 guest appearances.